slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'We don’t rise to the level of our expectations; we fall to the level of our training.' -- Archilochus*

+> *'If I’d followed all the rules I’d never have gotten anywhere.' -- Marylin Monroe*

+> *'Amateurs play for tricks, masters play for position.'*

+> *'An expert is a person who has made all the mistakes which can be made in a very narrow field' -- Niels Bohr*
+> *'Some of the skills that you need to achieve expertise were not yet systemised.'*

 HOWEVER... mastery is the main trigger of arrogance.
 There's always room for improvement: be humble.
 You want to learn every aspect of that subject, you are expected to be a pro.
 There is no place for a prima donna.